txitxo0/googlefindmytools-homeassistant/README.md

 - First registration for Cloud Messaging takes a while, be patient.

 ### Disclaimer
-If you use any code or information, you must acknowledge this repository in your work.
+If you use any code or information from this repository, you must acknowledge this repository and its author in your work.
+Commercial use cases are not allowed.